calin-p/datasciencecoursera/Data_Cleaning/ReadMe.md

 To this data frames we add the "features" vector, where we read all the features list from "features.txt" file.

 After reading the data from files we will compose an overall data set (labeled "X_all") by joining together "X_data", "activity" and "subject".
-We temporarly add an additional attribute labeled "index" to all the data sets for the inner join operation.
-After joining them we labeled the atributes in "X_all"  using the strings from "features" vector plus separate labels for "activity" and "subject".
-We remove than the "index" atribute from all data sets.
+We temporary add an additional attribute labeled "index" to all the data sets for the inner join operation.
+After joining them we labeled the attributes in "X_all"  using the strings from "features" vector plus separate labels for "activity" and "subject".
+We remove than the "index" attribute from all data sets.
 If needed, the overall raw data can be saved for other usage.

-From the overall data set ("X_all") we keep only the attributes related with mean snd standard deviation for each measurement in "X_data_reduced" data frame.
+From the overall data set ("X_all") we keep only the attributes related with mean and standard deviation for each measurement in "X_data_reduced" data frame.
 We change the type of "subject" attribute from int to factors and read the label for each activity in a vector (labeled "activity_label") from "activity_labels.txt" file.
 We use this vector to add proper names to the reduced data set.

 From the reduced data set we proceeded to calculate the average of each variable for each activity and each subject.
 Each row contains the mean of the variables calculated over all the records associated wit a specific "activity" for each one of the subjects that ran the experiment.